VectorSpaceLab/OmniGen/README.md

 ## 5. Gradio Demo

-We have constructed an online demo in [Huggingface](https://huggingface.co/spaces/Shitao/OmniGen).
+We construct an online demo in [Huggingface](https://huggingface.co/spaces/Shitao/OmniGen).

 For the local gradio demo, you can run:
 ```python